mahaabdulla/todo_cubit_app/README.md

 contain:
 - separete ui & business logic
 - using cubit as state managment
+- create task model and using copyWith constractor